Over-Alignment vs Over-Fitting: The Role of Feature Learning Strength in Generalization: Theoretical Analysis

-Together, these results demonstrate the phenomenon which we call \textit{over-alignment}: When $\alpha$ is small, there is a generalization gap due to the discrepancy between the best achievable predictor in the cone $H(\alpha)$ (i.e., $\mathbf{v}_*$) and the Bayes optimal predictor (i.e., $\mathbf{s}_+$).
-This gap becomes more severe as $\alpha$ decreases.
-We provide further discussions with formal asymptotic results in \cref{app:sec:rb_details}.
+Together, these results demonstrate the phenomenon which we call \textit{over-alignment}: When $\alpha$ is small, there is a generalization gap due to the discrepancy between the best achievable predictor in the cone $H(\alpha)$ (i.e., $\mathbf{v}_\star$) and the Bayes optimal predictor (i.e., $\mathbf{s}_+$).
+This gap becomes more severe as $\alpha$ decreases, leading to an increase in generalization error in the large FLS regime.